abid-mohamed/cv_en/README.md

   - Automated the generation of detailed reports for each production order, enhancing communication with the production unit.
 - Export Documentation: Automated the preparation of invoices and essential financial and customs documents for weekly export operations

-# PUBLICATIONS

-- **Mohamed Abid**, Jonatan A. Gonález, Óscar Rodríguez de Rivera, and Paula Moraga “Mapping the Spatio-Temporal Distribution of Fires in the Amazon from 2001 to 2020: An Ensemble Modeling Approach”, (submission) Aug, 2023 in **Environmetrics Journal**.

-- **Mohamed ABID** (2022, May 29).
-“ABM for Underwater optical wireless communication in a water tank” (Version 1.0.0). **CoMSES Computational Model Library**.
-Retrieved from: [*https://www.comses.net/codebases/23ce38af-ae87-47bf-b9e3-2523a54fe1a1/releases/1.0.0/*](https://www.comses.net/codebases/23ce38af-ae87-47bf-b9e3-2523a54fe1a1/releases/1.0.0/)

 # CERTIFICATIONS

 **Deep Learning Specialization** <br/>